 5. To work together with anyone who is interested in the same goals.

-Not much empirical science is yet available or known about some of the intelligent behaviors and herd characteristics of wild horses.
+Not much actual science is available or known about some of the intelligent behaviors and herd characteristics of wild horses.
 There is currently more research available on zebras in Africa than about wild horses in America.
 We are trying to change that.

-We also do periodical aerial surveys and range condition reports.
-We have much historic research, and DNA research on deceased wild horses.
-Our collection of historic articles shows the presence of the Salt River herd starting in 1890 (but likely much longer) , then consistently throughout the past century, through 1971 and into the current time.
+Our collection of historic articles shows the presence of the Salt River herd in 1890 (but likely much longer) , then consistently throughout the past century, through 1971 and into the current time.
 A Forest Service document from 1930 makes mention of the Salt River wild horses even while today on the FS website they still make the claim that the horses are stray livestock let out by ranchers.

 The Salt River wild horses have value.
 They hold great scientific, historic, ecological, emotional and economic value.
-Fewer than 500 wild horses remain in the entire state of Arizona.
-It is crucial that we make informed decisions based on science and based on what future generations of Americans would want in regards to these historic treasures.
+Fewer than 1000 wild horses remain in the entire state of Arizona.
+It is crucial that we make informed decisions based on what future generations of Americans would want in regards to these historic treasures.

 The public and political outrage that occurred shows that public opinion is overwhelmingly for the protection and humane management of the herd.
 Arizonans consider these wild horses to be their rightful inheritance and a treasure to be preserved for future generations.